EtoileLion/Project-Scripto/README.md

 This version of the sheet requires a Pro level account with Roll20, in order to utilize custom character sheets.

-***UPDATE: This version of the sheet works with "Legacy Sanitization" turned ON in your game options.
-A new version will be developed soon.***

 ## Installation

 1. Create a game.